AusterweilLab/MPBNP/README.md

 # Installation #

 To obtain MPBNP, **NEVER** use the master repository, which is almost always unstable.
 Instead, choose a frozen release by browsing through the different branches.
 The current release is v0.01.

-**If you are reading this sentence, you are on the correct page for the v0.01 release.**

 If you have no idea what the above sentence that means, download the latest release [here](https://github.com/tqian86/MPBNP/archive/v0.01.zip).
 We will try to keep this link updated so that it also fetches the latest stable version of MPBNP.